magento/devdocs/guides/v2.0/cloud/before/before-workspace-ssh.md

 #### Previous step:
 [Install Magento prerequisites]({{ page.baseurl }}cloud/before/before-workspace-magento-prereqs.html)

-The [SSH protocol ](https://en.wikipedia.org/wiki/Secure_Shell){:target="_blank"} is designed to maintain a secure connection between two systems&mdash;in this case, your local working environment and your Magento Commerce Git project.
+The [SSH protocol ](https://en.wikipedia.org/wiki/Secure_Shell){:target="_blank"} is designed to maintain a secure connection between two systems&mdash;in this case, your local working environment and your {{site.data.var.ece}} Git project.

+When initially setting up your local environment, you need to add the SSH keys to the following specific environments:

+* Starter: Add to Master (Production) and any environments you create by branching from Master
+* Pro: Add to Master Development (Integration) environment.
+After your Staging and Production environments are provisioned, you can add the SSH keys to those environments.

 {% include cloud/enable-ssh.md %}